Edward E. Kramer: Guilty plea to 2000 charges

 On December 2, 2013, more than thirteen years after his 2000 arrest, Kramer entered an Alford plea to one charge for each of the three victims, just before his trial was scheduled to start.
 In 2014, he sought to reverse the 2013 plea, with his lawyer claiming Kramer was forced into the plea bargain through prosecutorial misconduct.
 The Georgia State Attorney's Office ordered the recusal of both the district attorney and the Gwinnett District Attorney's Office from the case, since they were also witnesses in the action.
 All Gwinnett County Judges voluntarily recused themselves as well.

 2019 arrest and indictment

 On February 27, 2019, Kramer was arrested by officers from the Lawrenceville Police Department for allegedly taking photos of a young boy at a doctor's office.

-On September 18, 2019, Kramer, along with Gwinnett County Judge Kathryn Schrader, was indicted after being allowed improper access to the county's secure computer network.
+On September 18, 2019, Kramer, along with Gwinnett County Judge Kathryn Schrader, was indicted after Schrader allowed Kramer and others improper access to the county's secure computer network.
 Kramer was later charged with possession of child pornography as a result of that investigation.
 Judge Schrader was subsequently suspended from the bench, pending the outcome of a trial.